frcdesign/FRCDesign.org/README.md

 3. Click the dropdown next to the + on the top righthand side of the bottom panel and click "Git Bash"
 4. Run the command ```py -m venv venv``` to create a virtual environment
 5. Run the command ```./runlocal.sh``` to install all needed python packages and start the server

-- If everything went smoothly it should say its "Serving on" something like ```http://127.0.0.1:8000```
+6. If everything went smoothly it should say its "Serving on" something like ```http://127.0.0.1:8000```

-!!!
-Note
+Make sure to run ```./runlocal.sh``` in Git Bash every time you open VS Code to edit.

+Tip: After clicking on the terminal in the bottom panel, you can use Ctrl + C to terminate the local website hosting.

-    When you switch branches using GitHub Desktop, the local preview will follow without any problems
+Note: When you switch branches using GitHub Desktop, the local preview will follow without any problems